tc39/notes/meetings/2017-03/mar-22.md

 DT: Obviously you can escalate to István, but formally that's the primary thing for chair: moderating discussion.

-MS: It doesn't sound like we're going to be able to reach consensus on the "remedial" part of this document, but not the enforcement.
+MLS: It doesn't sound like we're going to be able to reach consensus on the "remedial" part of this document, but not the enforcement.

 BT: Document is useless without enforcement.